rynaardb/rynaardb.github.io_BK/_posts/2020-07-08-essential-xcode-keyboard-shortcuts-for-increased-productivity.md

 As iOS developers, we spend a considerable amount of time in Xcode, so it’s worth taking some time to know your way around Xcode.

-Knowing how to edit, search effectively and how to navigate you project in Xcode goes a long way to increase your productivity.
+Knowing how to edit, search effectively, and how to navigate your project in Xcode goes a long way to increase your productivity.

-Taking the time to memorise and practice these shortcuts will save you a lot of time having to reach for you mouse and will allow you to keep both your hands on the keyboard, more often.
+Taking the time to memorize and practice these shortcuts will save you a lot of time having to reach for your mouse and will allow you to keep both your hands on the keyboard, more often.

-Let's have a look at a few essential keyboard shortcuts which is easy to remember yet will save you a lot of time once you've memorised them.
+Let's have a look at a few essential keyboard shortcuts which is easy to remember yet will save you a lot of time once you've memorized them.

 ## Editor shortcuts

 We spend the majority of our time in Xcode using the editor, writing code.
-So it only make sense to know a couple of basic keyboard shortcuts when writing and editing your code.
+So it only makes sense to know a couple of basic keyboard shortcuts when writing and editing your code.

 ### Moving lines up and down (⌥ + ⌘ + [ and ])

 For the longest time I was selecting the lines of code, cutting it, go to the line where I want to move it to and paste it there.
 Somewhere in between also required some backspacing and entering to make space for the lines pasted.

-With these two shortcuts you can do it all in one go, a great time saver especially rearranging and moving code around in SwiftUI.
+With these two shortcuts, you can do it all in one go, a great time saver especially rearranging and moving code around in SwiftUI.

 ![image](/assets/images/xcode-kb-shortcut-move-lines.gif)